SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \mypara{Targeting paravirtualized hypervisor} In Xen paravirtualization, a VM has no write access but only read access to its own page tables.
 Thus, the VM's page table updates must be approved by the underlying hypervisor.
-Xiao et al.~\cite{xiao2016one} propose the first rowhammer attack against the paravirtualized hypervisor.
-They abuse the page table update policy in paravirtualization to flip bits in page tables and gain write access to them, thus breaking the MMU-enforced VM-hypervisor isolation and gaining the hypervisor privilege.
+Xiao et al.~\cite{xiao2016one} propose an attack against the paravirtualized hypervisor.
+They abuse the page table update policy in paravirtualization to flip bits in page tables and gain write access to them, breaking the MMU-enforced VM-hypervisor isolation and gaining the hypervisor privilege.

-\mypara{Targeting victim HVM} Compared to the paravirtual VM, a hardware-assisted VM (HVM) is unaware of underlying hypervisor and other HVMs. dFFS~\cite{razavi2016flip} demonstrates the first rowhammer attack against a KVM-based HVM from another HVM.
-It abuses the page deduplication feature to corrupt targeted files (i.e., OpenSSH public keys, Debian URLs in \texttt{sources.list} and trusted public keys in \texttt{trusted.gpg}) residing in the page cache of a victim HVM, compromsing the MMU-enforced inter-HVM isolation and gain full control of the victim HVM.
+\mypara{Targeting victim HVM} Compared to the paravirtual VM, a hardware-assisted VM (HVM) is unaware of underlying hypervisor and other HVMs. dFFS~\cite{razavi2016flip} demonstrates an attack against a KVM-based HVM from another HVM.
+It abuses the page deduplication feature to corrupt targeted files (i.e., OpenSSH public keys, Debian URLs in \texttt{sources.list} and trusted public keys in \texttt{trusted.gpg}) residing in the page cache of a victim HVM, breaking inter-HVM isolation and gaining full control of the victim HVM.